Sixth Form Life

 There are many opportunities for Sixth Form students to extend themselves in their chosen subjects.
 Departments encourage independent learning with suggested reading materials and sources for research.
 This also includes evenings lectures and masterclasses delivered by external experts; projects with local healthcare providers; Olympiads in Physics, Chemistry and Biology and the Senior Maths Challenge

 Online courses (MOOCs) are also advertised regularly as a free way to learn in more depth about areas of specific interest, often outside the A Level curriculum.
 All students are directed to complete the online course, Learning to Learn, to help with the transition to successful Sixth Form studying.

 Every week a lecture is delivered in school during a lunch time by a research student or lecturer from a range of universities around the country.
-The topics for 2017/18 include; Polymers, STEM Inspire, Natural Sciences, Computer Science, English, Genetics, History and Politics, Psychology, Biosciences, Law, Pharmacy, Art, Geography, Mechanics in Physics, Physiotherapy, Business, Earth Observation Science and Physics and Astronomy.
+Previous topics have included; Polymers, STEM Inspire, Natural Sciences, Computer Science, English, Genetics, History and Politics, Psychology, Biosciences, Law, Pharmacy, Art, Geography, Mechanics in Physics, Physiotherapy, Business, Earth Observation Science and Physics and Astronomy.

 Students are supported to use the UCAS programme to record their thoughts on wider reading and to use this as a basis for a personal statement.
 Reflecting upon reading or work experience is a key skill in producing a well-considered personal statement and so this is visited regularly during Sixth Form.